julianespinel/stockreader/README.md

 To run all the tests (unit and integration), please do the following:

-1. In the root folder of the repository, create a the file `.env_test` with the following content:
+1. In the root folder of the repository, create the file `.env` with the following content:
 ```bash
 ENV="local"
 RUST_LOG="info"